IT Ministry directs WhatsApp to withdraw new privacy policy | Technology

 The ministry has taken a strong position on the matter, and made it clear that it is not just problematic but also ''irresponsible'' for the messaging platform to leverage its position to impose ''unfair'' terms and conditions on Indian users, when many depend on WhatsApp to communicate in everyday life, according to the sources.

+When contacted, a WhatsApp spokesperson said the company continues to engage with the government.

+''... we reaffirm what we said before that this update does not impact the privacy of personal messages for anyone... we'll take every opportunity to explain how we protect people's personal messages and private information,'' the spokesperson added.

-In the letter, the ministry has drawn attention of WhatsApp as to how its new privacy policy is a violation of several provisions of the existing Indian laws and rules.
+In its letter dated May 18, the ministry has drawn attention of WhatsApp as to how its new privacy policy is a violation of several provisions of the existing Indian laws and rules.

 In fulfilment of its sovereign responsibility to protect the rights and interests of Indian citizens, the government will consider various options available to it under laws in India, the sources at the ministry said.